solidusio/.github/.github/pull_request_template.md

   Fixes #ISSUE-NUMBER

-  However, if yuou do not have merge permissions on the repo, issues won't be auto-closed.
+  However, if you do not have merge permissions on the repo, issues won't be auto-closed.
 -->

 ## Checklist